Early Intervention Program

 A child less than five years of age who is significantly delayed in development in one or more of the following areas:

 - Adaptive behavior (social skills, daily living skills such as bathing, dressing, safety, etc.)

 A child less than three years of age who lives with one or both parents who have a developmental disability.

-After the age of 5, a person must have a determination of a disability.
+After the age of five, a person must have a determination of a disability.

-An intellectual disability is a disability that starts before the person reaches the age of 22 that affects their ability to complete daily tasks, their decision making and problem solving ability, and stems from a diagnosis or neurological condition.
+An intellectual disability is a disability that starts before the person reaches the age of 22 that affects their ability to complete daily tasks, decision-making and problem-solving skills, and stems from a diagnosis or neurological condition.
 Examples of these conditions are cerebral palsy, epilepsy, autism, or other neurological conditions that result in impairment of intellectual functioning or adaptive behavior.

 An IQ of 70 or below on a formal IQ test that looks at cognitive or intelligence functioning.

 A score of 70 or below on a formal adaptive test.
 The adaptive test looks at the areas of communication, self-care, home living, social skills, community use, self-direction, health and safety, functional academics, leisure, and work.

 After the determination of a developmental delay/intellectual disability is completed, to access a Medicaid funded waiver, an individual must become eligible for longterm care Medicaid.